 It’s tough to survive the apocalypse without a sense of humour and Coolwood’s writing brings fun, absurdity and irreverence to his characters and plot-lines alike.
 With Coolwood’s confident, clean, writing style the end of humanity makes for a very compelling read.

 Michael Coolwood is a life-long Londoner and was raised on a literary diet of Terry Pratchett, P.G.
 Wodehouse, and Douglas Adams.
-He read English Literature and Drama at university and discovered that life is much better when you spend it writing, filming, and drinking with friends.
+He read English Literature and Drama at university and since then has been writing whenever his truckload of health problems haven’t been getting in the way.